Passer au contenu

 Orientation activities

-At the start of every academic year, UdeM Student Life Services (Services à la vie étudiante) orgaize a wide variety of events that offer you many opportunities to build friendships and to discover all that UdeM has to offer.
-Orientation Week, designed especially for new students, takes place at the end of August.
-It includes orientation activities, workshops, campus tours, and much more.
+At the start of every academic year, UdeM Student Life Services (Services à la vie étudiante) organize a wide variety of events that offer you many opportunities to build friendships and to discover all that UdeM has to offer.
+The Orientation Days, designed especially for new students, take place at the end of August (for the fall term) and at the start of January (for the winter term).
+They include orientation activities, workshops, campus tours, and much more.

 You won’t want to miss this chance to discover all the good things waiting for you at UdeM.
 It’s also a great chance to meet the yearly group of ambassadors in person—the people who will use their knowledge of the UdeM campus to keep you entertained and welcome you into our big family.